SymbioticLove/SymbioticLove/README.md

 all of the other projects listed here!
 <h2>For Potential Employers</h2>
 I am currently seeking employment in the engineering field!
 You can reach out to me at
-<a href="mailto:matthew@symbiotic.love?subject=Employment%20Inquiry" alt="Reach out to me">matthew@symbiotic.love</a> with any offers of employment, contract or otherwise.
+<a href="mailto:matthew@symbiotic.love?subject=Employment%20Inquiry" alt="Reach out to me">matthew@symbiotic.love</a> with any offers of employment, corp-to-corp or W2.
 <div>&nbsp</div>
 This GitHub profile, while tied into our business, serves as my personal portfolio.
 The code is mine and mine alone, across all languages and syntaxes.
 I have no technical speciality.